Clevr-LMS/Peer-Tutoring-Automation-Software/README.md

 - `sendEmails.js`: Contains functions to send emails for various subjects.
 - `triggers.js`: Contains functions to create and delete triggers for automated email sending.
 - `sendEmailsTu.js`: Contains a specific function to send emails related to a specific topic.
+- `main.js`: Contains the main functions and setup for the entire script.

 ## Google Apps Script Functions